alexstephane/Gameshop/README.md

-# README
+# GAME SHOP

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## USER'S STORIES

+* A user can create account
+* A user can create a listing
+* A user can view all listings
+* A user can edit his list
+* A User can select a  based on multiple sorting methods
+* A can buy a listing
+* A user can Sell a listimng
+A

-* Deployment instructions
+# Deployment instructions

+* Fork and clone this repo
+* Run "rails db:create"
+* Run "rails db:migrate"
+*  Run "rails db:seed"
-* ...
+* Run "rails s"